Skip to main content

 Art of Imagery: Research Transformed

-The School of Graduate and Postdoctoral Studies (SGPS) invites Ontario Tech University graduate and postdoctoral students to take part in our brand new Art of Imagery: Research Transformed showcase.
+The School of Graduate and Postdoctoral Studies (SGPS) invites Ontario Tech University graduate students and postdoctoral fellows to take part in our brand new Art of Imagery: Research Transformed showcase.
 This contest challenges students to explore new ways of thinking about research, its value and how it can be communicated to a broad, non-specialist audience.

 Gain valuable experience in presenting your research, receive constructive feedback, and engage with peers, faculty, and the wider community.
 This showcase serves as a platform to demonstrate the wide scope of innovative research and academic endeavours conducted within our university.
-By participating, students not only enhance their communication skills but also contribute to a vibrant academic exchange that fosters interdisciplinary collaboration and knowledge sharing.
+By participating, students and postdoctoral fellows not only enhance their communication skills but also contribute to a vibrant academic exchange that fosters interdisciplinary collaboration and knowledge sharing.

-Submission Information
+Submission information

-- Photography
+• Photography

-- Ceramics/Pottery
+• Ceramics/Pottery

 Image requirements

-- High resolution JPEG (min.
+• High resolution JPEG (min.
 3300 x 4200 px, 300 dpi)

-- Cropped to 11 x 14" print size before submitting
+• Cropped to 11 x 14" print size before submitting

-- File size under 12 MB
+• File size under 12 MB

-Image Title and Abstract:
+Image title and abstract:

 Your title must be a maximum of 15 words, using jargon-free language.
 A short primary title with a longer subtitle is accepted, but must remain within a total word count of 20 words.